Binyamin-Novick/Checkers-with-AI/README.md

 # Checkers-with-AI
 Checkers-with-AI
-This was a project my class made Aryah Burman and I made the AI used a min-max algerthem with Alpha-betapruning pruning
+This was a project my class made Aryah Burman and I made the AI used a min-max algerthem with Alpha-beta pruning